Unfortunately, this page is not translated to Norwegian

 Zambia

-NCA and DCA have worked in Zambia to strengthen civil society and promote an inclusive society where all people can live healthy, dignified lives.
-Together with our partners, we are active in six regions, with key results in climate-resilient WASH, gender-based violence prevention, climate and environmental stewardship, economic development and food security, and humanitarian response.
+NCA and DCA have worked in Zambia for over 50 years to strengthen civil society, address the symptoms and causes of multi-dimensional poverty and inequality, and promote an inclusive society where all people can live healthy, dignified lives.
+Together with our partners, we are active in six regions, with key results in climate-resilient WASH, gender-based violence prevention, climate and environmental stewardship, economic development and food security, fighting inequality, and humanitarian response.

 Read more about Zambia